Link Search Menu Expand Document

 Think of a prefab as a template or blueprint, if you like, that describes an object in your game that be used to create many instances of that object, without having to reconfigure each and every instance.

 So, we may have a Snowstalker prefab, that contains all of the components and definitions that make a working, moving, murderising Snowstalker.
+That includes the component code to make it move, react to danger, perform actions, as well as the models, textures and animations that the players see on screen.
 To create a gang of murderous beasts, you need simply use the prefab to generate 20 new SnowStalker instances from that prefab, and place them around the map using their Transform.
-If we subsequently amend the prefab, all 20 instances inherit this change.
-This makes life really easy for a developer or modder who wants to create new object instances and tweak them.
+We do not have to create an empty game object from scratch and configure dozens of components.

 How to use prefabs